 This budget provision meets the Service Level Agreement requirements with the Wrexham Citizens Advice Bureaux to provide an outreach worker within the Acton Community.
 The cost of this Service reflects additional costs that are incurred by the Service provider for room hire at the Acton Community Resource Centre.
-The 3 year Service Level Agreement is effective until 31 March 2023 (Minute 84.3 November 2019 refers).
+The 3 year Service Level Agreement is effective until 31 March 2026 (Minute 113.2.5 January 2023 refers).
 The Council receives quarterly performance reports and monitors the operation of the Service Level Agreement.
-During 2020/21 pandemic lockdowns this Service was could not be provided at the Acton Community Resource Centre and was instead provided via a dedicated telephone service due to the Covid lockdown restrictions.
-The Service is once again being provided at the Acton Community Resource Centre.